admindatahandbook/book/testing/index.md

 #### Differential Privacy is Robust to Auxiliary Information {-}

-As illustrated by the reidentification attack on the 2010 Decennial Census database described in Section \@ref(sec:motivation-formal-guarantee-protect), effective privacy protection requires taking auxiliary information into account.
+As illustrated by the re-identification attack on the 2010 Decennial Census database described in Section \@ref(sec:motivation-formal-guarantee-protect), effective privacy protection requires taking auxiliary information into account.
 A data provider designing a differentially private data release need not anticipate particular types of privacy attacks, such as the likelihood that one could link particular fields with other data sources that may be available.
 When using differential privacy, even an attacker utilizing arbitrary auxiliary information cannot learn much more about an individual in a database than they could if that individual's information were not in the database at all.

 Currently, differential privacy is the only framework that provides meaningful privacy guarantees in scenarios in which adversaries have access to arbitrary external information.
 Releases constructed in a differentially private manner provide provable privacy protection against any feasible adversarial attack, whereas de-identification concepts only counter a limited set of specific attacks.